soapergem/aws-pinpoint-unsubscribe/README.md

 ## What this does

-AWS Pinpoint is a bulk email sending service, which means it handles common ESS features like click and open tracking, A/B testing, mail merge, and so on, automatically.
+AWS Pinpoint is a bulk email sending service, which means it incorporates common ESS features like click and open tracking, A/B testing, mail merge, and so on.
 Notably absent from Pinpoint (at the time this repo was created) is any built-in mechanism for handling unsubscribes.
 This utility is meant to solve that.

 This creates a very simple serverless API to allow users to unsubscribe from your email